Aparicio, Conrado

 Short biography

-Dr. Conrado Aparicio is Group Leader of the Bioinspired Materials and Interfaces Lab and ICREA Research Professor at the Dpt. of Materials Science and Engineering of the UPC-Technical University of Catalonia.
+Dr. Aparicio is Group Leader of the Bioinspired Oral Biomaterials and Interfaces (BOBI) Lab and ICREA Research Professor at the Dpt. of Materials Science and Eng. of the UPC-Technical University of Catalonia.
 Dr. Aparicio is a materials engineer by training.
 After starting his academic career at UPC, he moved to the University of Minnesota (UMN) where he spent 12+ years in the Dpt. of Restorative Sciences and was the Deputy Director of the MDRCBB-Minnesota Dental Research Center for Biomaterials and Biomechanics.He returned to his hometown, Barcelona, as FBA-BIST-UIC fellow.
 Before starting his position at ICREA, he was Vice-rector for Research, Innovation and Knowledge Transfer at UIC Barcelona–Universitat International de Catalunya, Spain and director of the Research Group Study and Control of oral Infections.
 He is also associated researcher at IBEC-Institute for BioEngineering of Catalonia and elected fellow of AIMBE-American Institute for Medical and Biological Engineering.

 Research interests